WaimenMak/Benchmarking-Crowd-Flow-Prediction/README.md

-# Benchmarking Crowd Flow Prediction
+# Evaluating Crowd Flow Forecasting Algorithms for Indoor Pedestrian Spaces: A Benchmark Using a Synthetic Dataset

 ## Dataset
 * `dataset`: For in-distribution prediction.